LucDupAtGitHub/PDBP/README.md

 `trait Writing` has other members

  - `writing` is a more complex version of `` `w>-->u` `` that does the actual writing.
- - `write` is a less complex version of `writing`
- - `functionWithWrite` will be explained later in this section
+ - `writingFunction` will be explained later in this section.

 ### `WritingTransformer`